How to Improve Shopify Site Speed

 To achieve this, remove any unnecessary sections that do not meet these criteria.
 You can always use a preview and view more links to reduce the elements on your homepage.
 Consider moving widgets, and social media feeds away from your homepage and unto other strategic locations in your store.

-You can leverage heatmaps to understand the behaviour of visitors on your store pages and optimize them better.
+You can leverage website heatmap tools to understand the behaviour of visitors on your store pages and optimize them better.

 5. Optimize Collections and Filtering